-The public VMAC meeting held in Washington DC was intended to increase transparency, clarity, and public confidence in the GE animal regulatory process
+Did the public meeting achieve its stated goal of increasing transparency, clarity, and public confidence in the GE animal regulatory process?

 Wenonah Hauter of Food and Water Watch carries a box with public comments opposing FDA approval of genetically engineered salmon.